futape/gustav/Public-API:-GustavMatch.md

 By default, [`GustavMatch::init()`](Dev-API%3a-GustavMatch#private-void-init) uses a custom word-boundary when matching a source file's title.
 The *custom word-boundary* consideres, besides the `\b` RegEx escape sequence, `_`s and digits having an adjacent non-digit character, as well as non-digits having an adjacent digit character to separate words.
 When including this constant's value in the mitmask passed to this class's [constructor](Public-API%3a-GustavMatch#void-__construct-stringstring-path-string-search--int-flags--0--)'s third parameter, a word-boundary definition of `\b` is used instead which is a bit more strict than the default one.
+Moreover, the default behavior of matching one or more whitespaces of any kind for a sequence of spaces in a search item or a literal is disabled when using this flag.
+Instead the item must be found in the title exactly as defined.

 ###`int CASE_SENSITIVE`